 How to register a Danish Mortgage Loan

-Created by Erik Åkerlund, Modified on Mon, 20 Feb 2023 at 02:30 PM by Erik Åkerlund
+Created by Erik Åkerlund, Modified on Mon, 18 Mar 2024 at 04:27 PM by Maria Appelquist

 Go to New deal and choose Danish Mortgage Loan

-On a Danish Mortgage Loan it is the most common to choose Annuity (Recalculate).
-It means that when changes are made on the interest % Treasury systems will recalculate the annuity (Ydelse) from that date and onwards.
+On Danish Mortgage Loans it is the most common to choose Amortisation Type 'Annuity (Recalculate)'.
+It means that when changes are made on the interest %, Treasury systems will recalculate the annuity (Ydelse) from that date and onwards.

 You can read more about different Amortisation Type

-Depending on the agreement there are different methods to calculate the Annuity.
-If you click the USE ROUNDED ANNUITY RATE, Treasury Systems calculates an Annuity rate that are used when calculated the Annuity.
+Depending on the agreement there are different methods to calculate the annuity.
+If you click 'USE ROUNDED ANNUITY RATE', Treasury Systems calculates an Annuity rate that is used when calculated the Annuity.
 This rate will be rounded to 6 decimals.

-If you click Use multiple day conventions, (common in agreements with Real credit Denmark) Treasury systems use multiple day convention ( ACT/360 respectively ACT/ACT ICMA) to calculate the interest for the first period, if it is longer than the "normal" periods.
-This will only work if you have selected ACT/ACT ICMA as Interest Convention.
+If you click 'Use multiple day conventions', (common in agreements with Realkredit Danmark), Treasury Systems will use multiple day count conventions (ACT/360 respectively ACT/ACT ICMA) to calculate the interest for the first period, if it is longer than the "normal" periods.
+This will only work if you have selected ACT/ACT ICMA as day count convention.

 In the interest Tab you enter the fixing index (if floating) and the percentage for bidrag.

-Spread is the spread on the interest but is usually not used on Danish Mortgage Loans.
+'Spread' is the spread on the interest but is usually not used on Danish Mortgage Loans.

 Was this article helpful?